 Why Do We Set Off Fireworks On the Fourth of July?

 Fireworks are a staple of many Independence Day celebrations.
-Of course, things will look a bit different in 2020, but we all remember how on July 4th, enormous, colorful displays would light up the night sky all across the United States—everything from private displays to world-famous pyrotechnics shows such as the one held in Boston.
+The enormous, colorful displays light up the night sky all across the United States—everything from private displays to world-famous pyrotechnics shows such as the one held in Boston.
 But how did fireworks become a great American Independence Day tradition?

 The modern displays that we know today originally came from China.
 The very earliest forms came from a discovery almost 2,000 years ago when people would heat bamboo stalks until they blackened and exploded under the pressure of heated air inside them.
 These would have been the original “firecrackers,” but true gunpowder-fueled explosives didn’t come till a bit later—sometime between 600 A.D. and 900 A.D. when alchemists in China started filling stalks of bamboo with the explosive substance.

 The first “rockets” were originally used as military weapons, starting with an improvement to the fire arrow that included affixing small packets of gunpowder to the arrow.
 These were produced by the Chinese in the 12th century, but they were very unpredictable and dangerous to use.
 It’s from the developments of gunpowder explosives and primitive rockets that the colorful explosives we know today came from.
 Over the years, alchemists started adding new ingredients to the mix, like iron shavings and steel dust, to give fireworks their sparkle.